 - Anesthesiology and Resuscitation

 - Dentistry and Oral Health

 - Health Informatics

 - Occupational Medicine

 - Primary Care and Population Health Working Group

 - Long-Term Care Advisory Committee

 - Fellows Ambassador Program

-All individuals interested in Fellowship in the Academy must be nominated by a Fellow of the Academy and seconded by two additional Fellows.
+All individuals interested in Fellowship in the Academy must be nominated by a Fellow of the Academy and seconded by one additional Fellow.